TEHIK-EE/tedi-design-system/.github/ISSUE_TEMPLATE/wishlist-template.md

 ---
 name: Wishlist template
-about: Describe this issue template's purpose here.
+about: If you have new wish for new component or changes for existing
-title: ''
+title: "[Component name]:"
 labels: wishlist
 assignees: ''